cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ### Group environment objects G

-For a given group G this document specifies how to define the following set of group-specific functions and constants for the protocol execution.
+For a given group G this document defines the following set of group-specific functions and constants that are required for the protocol execution.
 We use the following notation for referring to the specific properties of a group environment G:

 - G.calculate\_generator(H,PRS,CI,sid) denotes a function that outputs a representation of a group element which is derived from input octet strings PRS, CI, sid by the help of